 Defining organisation-specific categories and subcategories

-Because many organisations are big and complex, each with their own specificities, an organisation may define a maximum of two categories and corresponding subcategories to provide a more nuanced look at the OCA™ data.
+Because organisations are big and complex, each with their own specificities, an organisation may define a category and a maximum of six subcategories to provide a more nuanced look at the OCA™ data.
+This is included in the price of the licence.
+Should the client require additional categories, this will come as an additional cost at 250£/category.

 An example of a category could be Division with subcategories such as Sales, Marketing, Development, IT, etc. Another category could be Geographical Location, with a number of key cities or geographical zones as subcategories.
 This differentiation will allow organisations to compare differences in perceptions of organisational values and practices across the different categories of survey respondents.